esr360/Kayzen-GS/README.md

 #### Breakpoints

-Kayzen GS allows you to specify any number of breakpoints.
+Kayzen-GS allows you to specify any number of breakpoints.
 Amend the `breakpoints` map in the config as you desire.

 > These values are used to generate the helper classes.
 Be wary not to include too many values here.